mjenior/promptpal/README.md

 pip install .
 ```

-Now you are able to initialize a <assistant.OpenAIQueryHandler> class instance in a python environment to set up a customized API client with any of the built-in settings.
-After that, use the method <.request("your prompt here")> to submit queries.
+That's it!
+Now you are able to initialize a <core.OpenAIQueryHandler> class instance in a python environment to set up a customized API client with any of the built-in settings.
+After that, use the method <agent.request("your prompt here")> to submit queries.

 Example:
 ```python